khiemgluong/Polity-Manager/Assets/Documentation/README.md

 ## Requirements

 Requires the [`Newtonsoft.JSON`](https://www.newtonsoft.com/json) package to work.
-Enter `com.unity.nuget.newtonsoft-json` into `Add Package by Git URL` using the Unity UPM
+It should be installed as a dependency, but if not, enter `com.unity.nuget.newtonsoft-json` into `Add Package by Git URL` using the Unity UPM

 ## Quickstart